 CachingProvider cachingProvider = Caching.getCachingProvider();

-try (javax.cache.CacheManager cacheManager = cachingProvider.getCacheManager(
+(javax.cache.CacheManager cacheManager = cachingProvider.getCacheManager(

 cachingProvider.getDefaultURI(),